 We suggest that you follow these basic guidelines so that your application can be completed in a timely fashion: It is critical for you to establish contacts that can provide letters of recommendation as early as possible in the application process.
 It is recommended that you work towards completion of your basic application form in the late spring or early summer of your third medical school year.
 During the summer months you should attempt to obtain letters of recommendation to support your application.

 The deadline for applications for our program is October 1.
 All materials must be received by that date.
 Incomplete applications will not be considered.
-Otolaryngology is a 5-year program; the PGY-1 year is a categorical internship that includes rotations in General Surgery, Neuro Critical Care, Anesthesiology, Neurosurgery, Plastic Surgery & Pediatric Surgery, as well as 6 months of ENT.
+Otolaryngology is a 5-year program; the PGY-1 year is a categorical internship that includes rotations in General Surgery, Medical Intensive Care, Anesthesiology, Neurosurgery, Plastic Surgery & Pediatric Surgery, as well as 6 months of ENT.

 How do I submit my application?

 We accept applications only through the ERAS system, https://www.aamc.org/students/medstudents/eras/

 An ERAS application form, personal statement, current Curriculum vitae, medical school transcript, USMLE (or COMLEX) transcript, at least 3 letters of recommendation, Medical School Performance Evaluation, ECFMG certificate (if applicable)